 Students need to be aware that the success of their research project depends as much on their ability to process and write up their work as it does on the quality and extent of their primary research.
 Students will find that they have a much clearer sense of what essential research remains to be done, and which is less necessary to the overall project in the time remaining, once they have begun to commit their findings and thoughts to paper.
 Therefore, it is departmental policy that students begin to submit chapter drafts to their dissertation chairs well in advance of the project completion date.
-By the beginning of the winter semester of a student's fifth year in the graduate program at the latest, the student should submit a substantial piece of writing, such as a draft chapter or equivalent (about thirty pages), to the dissertation chair.
+By the beginning of the winter semester of a student's fifth year in the graduate program at the latest, the student should submit a substantial piece of writing, such as a draft chapter or equivalent (usually thirty or more pages), to their primary advisor.
 It should also be noted that many fellowship applications require submission of a writing sample from the dissertation.

-The dissertation-writing workshops, tutors, groups, and fellowships organized by Rackham and the Sweetland Writing Center offer structured support and advice. https://lsa.umich.edu/sweetland/graduates/sweetland-rackham-workshops.html
+The dissertation-writing workshops, tutors, groups, and fellowships organized by Rackham and the Sweetland Writing Center offer structured support and advice as well as workshops on various aspects of writing.

-- If a student fails to meet the agreed upon deadlines for submitting chapters to their advisor, the dissertation chair is under no obligation to read a student's material until the student has re-negotiated the missed deadline.
-While chapter deadlines may shift, students should make every effort to maintain the original defense date and discuss any proposed changes with the advisor. - Faculty will notify the graduate committee if chapter submission deadlines are missed.
+If a student fails to meet the agreed upon deadlines for submitting chapters to their advisor, the dissertation chair is under no obligation to read a student's material until the student has renegotiated the missed deadline.
+While chapter deadlines may shift, students should make every effort to maintain the original defense date and discuss any proposed changes with the advisor.

+Faculty will notify the graduate committee if chapter submission deadlines are missed.
 In this situation, students' funding and nomination for grants may be affected.